User Interface/User Experience Designer

 How to Apply

-A cover letter is required for consideration for this position.
-The cover letter should be attached as the first page of your resume and should address your specific interest in the position, outline skills and experience that directly relate to this position, and include a link to a portfolio or an additional document highlighting your interface design work.
+A cover letter is required for consideration for this position and should be attached as the first page of your resume.
+The cover letter should address your specific interest in the position, and outline skills and experience that directly relate to this position.
+Please include a link to your electronic portfolio/dossier as part of your resume.

-The Design and Discovery department at the University of Michigan Library is seeking a talented and enthusiastic User Interface/User Experience (UI/UX) Designer.
-The ideal candidate will be able to design beautiful and usable interfaces and be invested in creating designs that support the improvement of U-M Library websites and applications.
-The UI/UX Designer will focus on interface design, will collaborate in extending U-M Library’s Design System, and will work closely with other team members who are dedicated to user research, usability testing, accessibility, web analytics, and front-end development.
-The ideal candidate is a strong creative thinker with visual problem solving skills, has the ability to iterate on designs in a highly collaborative team environment, and is dedicated to incorporating user feedback throughout the design process.
+The Design and Discovery department at the University of Michigan Library is seeking a talented and enthusiastic User Interface/User Experience Designer.
+The ideal candidate will be able to create beautiful and usable interfaces, have a passion for understanding users in the context of higher education, and be invested in creating designs that support the improvement of Library websites and applications.
+The User Interface Designer will primarily focus on interface design, will collaborate in extending U-M Library’s Design System, and will work closely with others dedicated to user research, usability testing, accessibility, web analytics, and front-end development.
+The ideal candidate is a strong creative thinker with problem solving skills, has the ability to iterate on designs in a highly collaborative team environment, and is dedicated to incorporating user feedback throughout the design and development lifecycle.

-The UI/UX Designer reports to the Senior User Experience Specialist within the Design and Discovery department.
+The User Interface/User Experience Designer reports to the Senior User Experience Specialist within the Design and Discovery department.

 Design and Discovery is part of the Library Information Technology (LIT) division, which encompasses interface design, user research, web accessibility, content strategy, front-end development, and program management for the library’s primary online tools, including multiple websites, digital repositories, and search tools.
 These interfaces provide access to over 12 million physical and digital resources and are visited by over 2 million users a month.